India national netball team

 The India national netball team is the national netball team of India.
 The team competed at the 2010 Commonwealth Games in Delhi, for the first time.
+As of 27 January 2013, India were 29th in the IFNA World Rankings.

+History

-India were coached by Panchali Take and Amit Sharma, who took over from Mary Murcia Lourdes one month before the start of the Games.
+At the 2010 Commonwealth Games, India were coached by Panchali Take and Amit Sharma, who took over from Mary Murcia Lourdes one month before the start of the Games.
 Prachi Tehlan captained the team, which finished 12th.
-As of 27 January 2013, India were 29th in the IFNA World Rankings.